Cap-go/website/content/blog/vue-mobile-app-capacitor.md

 npm i konsta
 ```

-Wrap your app with the `App` component in the `pages/_app.vue` file and use Konsta UI Vue components in your Vue pages.
+Wrap your app with the `App` component in the `pages/_app.vue` file, and use Konsta UI Vue components in your Vue pages.

 ## Conclusion

 Capacitor is a great option for building native applications based on an existing web project.
 With the addition of Capgo, it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.

+Learn how Capgo can help you build better apps faster, [sign up for a free account](/register/) today.